-Naming your domain on the topic you want to focus on should have a specific, clear, and concise language to your niche market.
+Naming your domain on the topic you want to focus on should have specific, clear, and concise language for your niche market.
 An example is ArtofManliness.

 Using your name is personal and original.
 The probability of registering this domain name is higher, and there is a better level of trust with the audience.

-However, selling items will be difficult because the name is identified with you, not the brand.
+However, selling items will be difficult because the name is identified with you rather than the brand.
 A name blog would follow this format of firstandlastname.com.

 Name Your Pursuit